MargYeh/Open-Capstone/Pipeline Prototype/README.md

 - Run driver.py

 ## Explanation
 Driver.py uses collector.py and transformer.py to do the data collection and transforming.
 Error messages and metrics are logged into census_data.log.
-The results are outputted into the data folder as
+The results are outputted into the data folder as {prefix}_combined.csv

 ## Processing
 Originally the data has many empty columns and rows with only the county/state/name filled out as seen below.
 I remove the empty columns, the empty rows, and any columns that are majorily filled with non-numerical data.
 Then jsons of the same groups are collected together and a corresponding year column is added.
 The resulting dataframe is outputted as a single csv file for each group.